Commercial Mortgages In Canada: A Complete Guide

 Here are some other important factors to think about when it comes to commercial mortgages in Canada:

-A loan-to-value ratio refers to how much of the property’s value your lender agrees to fund.
-Typically, banks can finance 75% – 100% if the property is in good shape and has decent resale value.
+A loan-to-value ratio refers to how much of the property’s value your lender covers.
 The higher your LTV is, the more money you can save and reinvest in the business (though shortfalls may have to be deducted from your personal funds or the company’s working capital)

 Amortization Period

 Most commercial mortgages have terms of 15 – 20 years.
-While a shorter amortization may help your business get out of debt faster, interest rates will usually be higher (and vice versa).
-Although you’ll pay more interest during longer mortgages, you’ll have access to capital for that time.
+A shorter amortization period means you’ll be out of debt faster, the rates may be higher.
+And although you’ll pay more interest during longer mortgages, you’ll have access to capital for that time.

 Renovations

-Improving your business property with repairs, renovations and additions can increase its real estate value.
-In that case, your lender might allow you to lump any associated costs into your commercial mortgage.
+Improving your business property with repairs, renovations, and additions can increase its real estate value.
+In this case, your lender may let you add associated costs to your mortgage.

 Where can I get a commercial mortgage?

-In Canada, plenty of lenders can offer you a commercial mortgage and each of them has different requirements.
-For instance, banks and credit unions can be better if you want a large mortgage with a short amortization and a reasonable interest rate, while alternative lenders generally have easier restrictions but higher rates for smaller loans.
+In Canada, plenty of lenders can offer you a commercial mortgage, and each of them has different requirements.
+For instance, banks and credit unions can be better if you want a large mortgage with a short amortization and a reasonable interest rate, while alternative lenders typically have less strict criteria, but higher interest rates and smaller loans.

 How much do I have to put down for a commercial mortgage?